Request email notification when page changes E-Notify

 Township Clerk

-Deputy Township Clerk & Registrar of Vital Statistics: Kimberly Mathewson
+Deputy Township Clerk: Kimberly Mathewson

-Phone: 908-526-1300 x103
+Phone: 908-526-1300 x104

 Our goal is to assist all residents and members of the public in a friendly, helpful and courteous manner and to provide any necessary information to the Governing Body, Township Administrator and all Municipal Departments.
 If you have any questions just email us and we will get back to you or you can stop by and see us in the upper level of the Township Municipal Building.

 In New Jersey, the Municipal Clerk must possess an RMC designation in order to be appointed to one of the most important and exacting positions in municipal government.
 This entails the completion of courses through Rutgers, The State University and passing an examination given by the State Department of Community Affairs.
+The Municipal Clerk serves as liaison officer between the governing officials and the taxpayers.
+The Municipal Clerk is an important public relations figure as she/he is expected to know everything about the operations of the Municipality and how to accomplish what needs to be done.
+The broad range of services provided by this Office are accomplished by the dedicated employees who make up the department.

 The Municipal Clerk, regardless of the form of government, is charged with the following statutory duties: